docker/extensions-sdk/README.md

 ## Plugin Structure

-A plugin is shared as a Docker image, and must have a metadata.json file at the root of the image filesystem.
+A plugin is packaged as a Docker image, and must have a metadata.json file at the root of the image filesystem.
 This metdata.json file describes the content of the plugin.

 A plugin can contain A UI part and backend parts (running either on the host or in the Desktop virtual machine).

 Details are described in [Plugin structure](docs/METADATA.md)

+Plugins are packaged as docker images, plugin distribution will be done through Docker hub registry.
+This is described in [Plugin Distribution](docs/DISTRIBUTION.md)

 ## Build, test and install a plugin